 BCP's refinery, which is categorized as a simple refining technology using hydroskimming, is the sixth largest refinery in terms of capacity among the seven refiners in Thailand.
 In 2007 and the first half of 2008, the average product mix for the refinery was diesel (36%), fuel oil (37%), gasoline (14%), and others (13%).

 During 2005-2007, the refining business (excluding refined product values transferred to the marketing business) accounted for approximately 32% of BCP's total sales.
-However, it accounted for more than 90% of BCP's total earnings before interest, tax, depreciation and amortization (EBITDA).
+However, it accounted for more than 90% of BCP's total EBITDA.